LinkedIn Facebook twitter home page

 Hardback $144.00 Qty:

-Medical Device Cybersecurity for Engineers and Manufacturers, Second Edition removes the mystery from cybersecurity engineering and regulatory processes and practices, showing medical device manufacturers how to produce and maintain devices that meet evolving regulatory expectations and reduce business and patient exposure to cybersecurity risks.
+Medical Device Cybersecurity for Engineers and Manufacturers, Second Edition removes the mystery from cybersecurity engineering and regulatory processes and practices, showing medical device manufacturers how to produce and maintain devices that meet evolving regulatory expectations and reduce cybersecurity risks to business and patients.
 It represents a complete guide for medical device manufacturers seeking to implement lifecycle processes that secure their premarket and postmarket activities.

 Foreword